yegor256/blog/_drafts/_agile.md

 software engineering, on Instagram.
 I've got an interesting and very typical response from one of my readers (polished a bit):

-> Why should I get punished at the first place;
+> Why should I get punished in the first place;
-  if my mistake is unforgiven they should fire me, and I believe this is less humiliating than get punished and stay with them.
+  if my mistake is unforgiven they should fire me, and I believe this is less humiliating than getting punished and then staying with them.

 This is what I hear almost always when I start talking about rewards and punishment in a software team.
 I hear that it is _humiliating_ and